-While new Animoji are always welcome, they weren't the only important news to come from Apple's iOS 11.3 beta release.
+While new Animoji are always welcome, they weren't the only important news to come from Apple's iOS 11.3 release.
 One of the standout features is called "Health Records," a convenient way to organize and retrieve your immunizations, allergies, medications, hospital visits, and more directly from the Health app.

 To begin, open up the Health app on your iPhone.
 If you open up to "Today," tap the "Health Data" tab at the bottom of the display.
 Next, find and tap on "Health Records," then tap "Get Started" to do just that.